cpsarason/cpsarason.github.io/_posts/2018-03-06-map-api-mashups.md

 ---

 ## Hacking the Planet, Inc. Ship Detector
+I started exploring the ["Ship Detector"](https://github.com/planetlabs/notebooks/blob/master/jupyter-notebooks/ship-detector/01_ship_detector.ipynb) jupyter notebook from Planet, Inc. and decided to tweak it a bit to make sure I understood what was going on.

 1. zoomed in on Elliot Bay w/ Planet Explorer.
 2. Dragged box around Elliot Bay to get georeference.